 Wallpaper Effect: Users are Immune to Typical Display Advertising

 On average, each person online is served about 1,700 banner ads each month but only view half of them.
-The downside of display ads being so commonplace is that users have unwittingly developed a blind spot, driven by infamous ad fatigue, to the typical display ad.
-Bombarded by 1000s of marketing messages, users don’t register ads unless they are highly relevant and cleverly designed to break through the clutter.
+The downside of display ads is developing a blind spot, driven by infamous ad fatigue, to the typical display ad.
+Unless the display ads are highly relevant and cleverly designed it won’t help the business to break through the clutter.

 Rise of Ad Blockers